pietervdvn/MapComplete/Docs/Reasonings/2023 in Review.md

 ### Move of domain name (August)

 In august, I've finally made the switch to a proper domain name: mapcomplete.org.
-This change had quite some fallout, as MapComplete relies on quite some external services which suddenly need to be updated.
+This change had quite some fallout, as MapComplete relies on several external services which suddenly need to be updated.

 ### Studio